dpfannenstiel/dpfannenstiel.github.io/_posts/2014-01-19-Document-Better-Part1.md

 Your First Documentation
 ------------------------
-Before you actually run your first
+Before you actually run your first appledoc build I recommend updating your .gitignore file, if you are using git for SCM.
+You\'ll want to add `AppleDoc` to your list of ignored folders.
+The standard run of appledoc includes this path as a location for the output files of the appledoc run.

 Sample Code
 -----------
-For your review I have posted a sample project using appledoc to github.
+For your review I have posted a [sample project](https://github.com/dpfannenstiel/RandomUserAPI/releases/tag/v1) using appledoc to github.

 Next Steps
 ----------
-Check back in about two weeks for part two of the appledoc use guide when I'll cover method groups, advanced scripting flags, and programming guides.
+Check back in about two weeks for part two of the appledoc use guide when I\'ll cover method groups, advanced scripting flags, and programming guides.